Aberdeen’s Lord Provost has paid tribute to football legend Denis Law who “always saw himself as an Aberdonian”.

 “We always saw him as an Aberdonian.

-“Denis always saw himself as an Aberdonian.
-And that itself, is amazing.”
+“Denis always saw himself as an Aberdonian – and that, itself, is amazing.”

-In a post to social media, David Cameron said: “It was with great sadness that I learned of the passing of Denis Law CBE – a man who is one of Aberdeen’s greatest sons.
+In a post to social media, DMr Cameron said: “It was with great sadness that I learned of the passing of Denis Law CBE – a man who is one of Aberdeen’s greatest sons.

 “He was always extremely proud of his Aberdeen roots and in November 2017 he described receiving the Freedom of the City as one of his life’s highlights.”